BeehiveForum/BeehiveForum/docs/readme.txt

 1.4.1.3 Upload new forum files
 ==============================

-This step is similar to 1.2.3, though you may wish to upload to a temporary directory (e.g. if your forum is currently installed in a subdirectory 'forum', you may wish to upload the new files to a subdirectory 'forumtemp' so that you can make any neccesary changes before replacing the old files with the newer ones.
+This step is similar to 1.2.4, but you will need to overwrite your existing files with the newer ones provided in the Beehive Forum archive you have downloaded.

+Note: If you have made any customisations to your existing Beehive Forum installation, including styles and emoticons packs and any code modifications, you might wish to rename your existing forum directory to something else so that you can easily compare the old and news files in order to reapply any of the customisations you want to keep.

+If you do not have any customised styles, emoticon packs or code modifications made to your existing Beehive Forum installation you can simply overwrite all of the files with the new ones.

 1.4.1.4 Run the upgrade script